Monocotyledon: Comparison with dicots

-A number of these differences are not unique to the monocots, and, while still useful, no one single feature will infallibly identify a plant as a monocot.
+A number of these differences are not exclusive to the monocots, and, while still useful, no one single feature will infallibly identify a plant as a monocot.
 For example, trimerous flowers and monosulcate pollen are also found in magnoliids, and exclusively adventitious roots are found in some of the Piperaceae.
 Similarly, at least one of these traits, parallel leaf veins, is far from universal among the monocots.
 Broad leaves and reticulate leaf veins, features typical of dicots, are found in a wide variety of monocot families: for example, Trillium, Smilax (greenbriar), Pogonia (an orchid), and the Dioscoreales (yams).
 Potamogeton and Paris quadrifolia (herb-paris) are examples of monocots with tetramerous flowers.
 Other plants exhibit a mixture of characteristics.
 Nymphaeaceae (water lilies) have reticulate veins, a single cotyledon, adventitious roots, and a monocot-like vascular bundle.
 These examples reflect their shared ancestry.
-Nevertheless, this list of traits is generally valid, especially when contrasting monocots with eudicots, rather than non-monocot flowering plants in general.
+This list of traits is generally valid and helpful for identification, especially when contrasting monocots with eudicots, rather than non-monocot flowering plants in general.